Nitya-Kalloli/OPEN/README.md

 # OPEN
-## This contains the lab programs of OpenGL lab
+## This repo  contains the lab programs of OpenGL lab